claire-codes/hugo-blog/content/blog/2017-11-21-multiline-comments-in-sass.markdown

 - sass
 ---

 _Note_: These rules are specifically for [sass-lint](https://github.com/sasstools/sass-lint), because that's my linter of choice.
-However, equivalent rules will (probably) exist for other linters such as styelint or csslint. (provide links)
+However, equivalent rules will (probably) exist for other linters such as styelint or csslint.

 If you lint your Sass code using an automated tool like sass-lint, you might have encountered the rule: `no-css-comments`.
 Depending on the severity level in your linter config, this will trigger an error or a warning when it encounters comments like this `/* I am a CSS style comment */`.
 The first time I saw this rule, I was confused - why shouldn't I be using comments like this: